ackermannQ/Data_science/1st Project - Covid19/README.md

 Relation variables to target :

-The first thing to do in order to facilitate the analysis is to create two subsets associated with the data coming from blood exams and viral exams:
+The first thing to do in order to facilitate the analysis is to create subsets associated with the data coming from blood exams and viral exams, and to regroup positive and negative result of the Covid19 test exam:
 ```python
 def qual_to_quan(df, target, criteria):
     """